Ch-Ayushman-Patro/Restaurant-Analysis/README.md

 - Python with pandas, numpy for data manipulation
 - seaborn and matplotlib for visualization
 - plotly.express for interactive maps
-- Warnings filter to ignore unnecessary warnings

 ---

 ## How to Use This Repository
 1. Load the dataset `'Restaurant Dataset.csv'`.
 2. Run the notebooks or scripts to reproduce the analysis.
-3. Review visualizations for insights on price ranges, cuisine popularity, and restaurant distribution.
+3. Review visualizations for insights on price ranges, cuisine popularity and restaurant distribution.
 4. Use grouped statistics to understand restaurant ratings by city and cuisine.

 ---